Accrual basis of recording

 General government sector

-Institutional sector comprising all government units and non-profit institutions controlled by government.
+Institutional sector comprising all government units and non-profit institutions controlled and mainly financed by government.

 Government final consumption expenditure

-Unique kinds of legal entities established by political processes which have legislative, judicial or executive authority over other institutional units within a given area and which: (i) provide goods and services to the community and/or individuals free of charge or at prices that are not economically significant; and (ii) redistribute income and wealth by means of taxes and other compulsory transfers.
+Unique kinds of legal entities established by political processes which have legislative, judicial or executive authority over other institutional units within a given area and which: (i) provide goods and services to the community and/or individuals free of charge or at prices that are not economically significant; and (ii) redistribute income and wealth by means of transfers.

 All transfers other than subsidies.